 Take a look at the weather and pack what you're comfortable wearing.
 However, there are a few essentials not to miss:

-• A lightweight waterproof jacket.
-Remember that Costa Rica is a tropical country, and it can rain any time of the year in any region.
+- A lightweight, waterproof jacket.
+Remember that Costa Rica is a tropical country, and it can rain at any time of the year in any region.
 Opt for a light jacket that you can easily condense when moving about, especially if it gets chilly in the highlands at night or in the case of unexpected rain.
 A jacket will also come in handy if you plan to enjoy a wildlife night hike or watch the turtles nest or hatch in Tortuguero.

-• Quick-drying clothes.
+- Quick-drying clothes.
 If you have them or want to stock up for the trip, quick-dry clothing is ideal for Costa Rica's climate.
 Besides the inevitable rainfall here and there, remember that it's pretty humid and misty.
-If not quick-dry, then plan on bringing one set of clothing per day, so you have time to dry any victims of the misty rainforest.
+If not quick-drying, plan on bringing one set of clothing per day so you have time to dry any victims of the misty rainforest.

 Shoes